olwmc/van/README.md

 ## Design Overview
 **Design overview: How did you choose to represent the aspects of your program (i.e., what data structures did you choose and why)?**

+The most important data structure I used in this project was a tree.
+The AST (Abstract syntax tree) serves as the only way my program can execute the user input.
+Although there are other ways to represent programs, some of which have benifits over trees, trees offer a simple and easy to construct way to represent a program.

+The AST is comprised of individual nodes which inherit from a base class and all implement the `accept` method, which accepts a visitor which executes the desired funtionality from the node.

+For the AST to interact with variables and functions, it has to talk to the context.
+The context is represented as a class which contains maps which relate strings to data and functions.
+Speficially, there's a vector of maps (string, `Value`) which associate variable names to their data.
+Additionally, there is a map which associates strings and pointers to `Callable` objects, which serve the purpose of functions.

+All throughout the program I use vectors because they provide the most straightforward solution to variable and unknown user input at almost every conceviable stage of the program.
+Basically every structure in the language can be recursed, listed, etc. so using vectors helped offload the memory/location logic to a simple dynamic array.

 ## Code Overview
 Like any interpreter, this program takes input from a file and then goes through a set of stages